SAP/business-document-processing/examples/README.md

 In order to use the example `train_and_evaluate_custom_model.ipynb` example two prerequisites are:

 1. You have access to a service key for the SAP AI Busniess Services Document Classification service
-2. You need either a Jupyterhub instance (below are the instructions for setup either locally on your laptop in in SAP converged cloud instance)
+2. You need a Jupyterlab instance (below are the instructions for setup locally on your laptop)

 ### Service key